link1905/system-design-101/content/docs/system-administration/system-monitoring/_index.md

 This leads to a critical question: *how much resource does an individual container actually need?*

-- **Over-provisioned**: If a container is allocated excessively large resources, it may not fully utilize them, leading to wasted capacity.
+- **Over-provisioned**: If a container is allocated excessively large resources, it may not fully utilize them, leading to **wasted capacity**.
-For example, `Container 1` might only consume 50% of its allocated resources, while `Container 2` is resource-constrained.
+For example, `Container 1` might only consume 30% of its allocated resources, while `Container 2` is resource-constrained.

 ```d2
 m: Server {